SPARC-FAIR-Codeathon/2025-team-D/README.md

 - **perform customised searches** of sparc datasets or knowledge bases
 - **customise or extend existing functionality** e.g. of data viewers and connectivity map visualisations
 - **add new functionality** to interact with sparc datasets or knowledge bases, including
-  - provide new services e.g. image segmentation
+  - provide new services e.g. image segmentation, integrating state-of-the-art tools
 - access existing or any such new capabilities during dataset or model development
 - enable non-technical users to engage with developing and contributing such features
-- rapidly prototype such capabilites
+- rapidly prototype such functionality

 Adding any of the above functionality requires expert software engineers familiar with the SPARC portal codebase to modify existing portal capabilities or develop the desired capabilities.
-The entire SPARC portal then needs to be taken offline, its codebase updated and re-deployed, which will cause significant disruptions for all community users.
+The entire SPARC portal then needs to be taken offline, its codebase updated and re-deployed, which will cause significant disruptions for all users in the SPARC community.

 ## Our solution - sparc-plugins